Last Updated: July 24, 2021

 Much like Windows 10’s own firewall, it will block intrusions and filter network traffic, giving you a warning if something needs access to your network.

-In the right scenario, this could just be saving your gaming data to the cloud, in which case you can allow it to bypass the firewall.
+In the right scenario, this could just be saving your gaming data to the cloud.
+If that’s the case you can allow it to bypass the firewall.
 In other cases, it’s a hacker trying to gain access to your network for nefarious reasons.

 The remote firewall is a particularly useful feature.
 It allows you to have a full business-style firewall across your entire network that only allows trusted devices or those with the password to even access it.
 As long as you are the admin you can manage it from any of your devices, hence the term ‘remote’.

 This coupled with the VPN feature makes for fast, anonymous, and secure surfing, before even factoring in the core antivirus functions.